MG40/CloudseedersDevOpsWorkshop/ContainerKubernetes101HandsOn/README.md

 Things that you need to install

-Docker
+Docker,
-VirtualBox + Minikube + Kubectl
+VirtualBox + Minikube + Kubectl,
 eksctl

 ### Installing